Ameris Bancorp (NASDAQ:ABCB) Announces Earnings Results

-Ameris Bancorp (NASDAQ:ABCB – Get Rating) released its earnings results on Friday.
+Ameris Bancorp (NASDAQ:ABCB – Get Rating) released its quarterly earnings results on Friday.
 The bank reported $1.17 earnings per share for the quarter, missing analysts’ consensus estimates of $1.34 by ($0.17), Briefing.com reports.
 Ameris Bancorp had a return on equity of 10.74% and a net margin of 29.41%.
-The business had revenue of $272.49 million during the quarter, compared to analysts’ expectations of $281.13 million.
-During the same quarter in the previous year, the business earned $1.17 EPS.
-The business’s revenue for the quarter was up 9.6% on a year-over-year basis.
+The firm had revenue of $272.49 million for the quarter, compared to analyst estimates of $281.13 million.
+During the same period last year, the company earned $1.17 EPS.
+The company’s revenue was up 9.6% compared to the same quarter last year.

 Ameris Bancorp Trading Down 0.7 %

-The business also recently disclosed a quarterly dividend, which was paid on Monday, January 9th.
-Investors of record on Saturday, December 31st were paid a dividend of $0.15 per share.
-This represents a $0.60 dividend on an annualized basis and a dividend yield of 1.29%.
-The ex-dividend date was Thursday, December 29th.
+The firm also recently declared a quarterly dividend, which was paid on Monday, January 9th.
+Shareholders of record on Saturday, December 31st were given a $0.15 dividend.
+This represents a $0.60 annualized dividend and a yield of 1.29%.
+The ex-dividend date of this dividend was Thursday, December 29th.
 Ameris Bancorp’s dividend payout ratio (DPR) is currently 12.02%.

 About Ameris Bancorp